 - Correct eye usage

 - Defensive driving

 - Sharing the road with other vehicles in the city and on the highway.

 Due to the limited amount of time in Driver Education, students are encouraged to practice at home as much as possible.

 Students will be required to pass the Class 7 Learner's Test and a vision test.
 At that time, they may purchase their Class 7 Learner's License.
 In order to obtain this license, students must present their signed health card along with their birth certificate, valid passport or treaty card for a

 Upon successful completion of the course, the instructor will forward the information to SGI so that the student's profile can be updated.
 This information must be on the student's SGI profile in order to take a road test.

-Students who completed driver education before the 2015-16 school year and have lost their certificate of driver education are able to have their driving profile updated to show they have completed driver education by calling (306) 683-8268.
+Students who completed driver education before the school year, and have lost their certificate of driver education, can have their driving profile updated to show they have completed driver education by calling 306-683-8268.

-- Be 15 years of age by the start date of program
+- Be 15 years of age by the start date of the program.

-- Have the ability to practice at home during the program
+- Have the ability to practice driving at home with an experienced driver during the program.